dendronhq/dendron-site/vault/dendron.topic.commands.md

 Add a new vault

+ When you add a vault, you can choose between adding a local vault or a remote vault.

 <div style="position: relative; padding-bottom: 62.5%; height: 0;"><iframe src="https://www.loom.com/embed/b4171372f9794dd7be609c043f343fa3" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>